 Instructions

 - If rimming a glass, add honey on a shallow plate.
-Dip the glass upside down, running the edge along the honey, and allow any excess to drip off.
+Dip the glass upside down, running the edge of the rim along the honey, and allow any excess to drip off.

-- Fill a cocktail shaker with ice and add in all ingredients.
+- Fill a cocktail shaker with ice and add vodka, your shot of espresso (or two), Kahlúa and Peppermint Schnapps.

-- Shake until very cold and strain into two martini glasses.
+- Shake until very cold and strain the mixture into your two prepared martini glass.

 Notes